-The BEP and SVRTP alternatives would generate not only new boardings and alightings at stations along the extensions themselves but also, for individuals traveling from and to locations outside of Santa Clara County, new boardings and alightings at a number of stations in the core system.
-Individuals would be able to board at any core system station and travel to stations along the BEP and SVRTP alternatives and vice versa.
-Mode of access to and from core system stations could be by walk, bicycle, taxi, another transit mode, or, depending upon location, park-and-ride or kiss-and-ride.
+Phase 1 would generate new boardings and alightings at stations along the extension due to new riders on the Phase 1 portion of the BART Silicon Valley, as well as individuals traveling to and from locations outside of Santa Clara County, and at a number of stations in the core system.
+Individuals would be able to board at any core system station and travel to stations along Phase 1 (and vice versa), and BART riders could access core system stations by walking, bicycling, taxi, public transportation, or, depending on location, by using parkand-ride or kiss-and-ride.
 Outside of the central business districts served by BART and a few other locations (e.g., San Francisco Airport), park-and-ride and kiss-and-ride are important modes of station access.
-Park-and-ride requires the provision of parking spaces, either surface lots or in structures at or near stations.
+Park-and-ride requires the provision of parking, either in surface lots or in structures at or near stations.

-To achieve the anticipated ridership for the BEP and SVRTP alternatives as described in this document, the additional parking demand would need to be accommodated.
-Parking expansion at the BART core system stations to meet this additional parking demand is therefore an integral part of the BEP and SVRTP alternatives.
-To avoid displacing other users or diverting riders from using the BART system to travel to and from Santa Clara County, VTA proposes to financially support BART in the expansion of parking in the core system by the number of spaces necessary to meet the demand generated by the preferred project alternative.
+To achieve the anticipated ridership for Phase 1 as described in this document, the additional parking demand would need to be accommodated.
+Parking expansion at the BART core system stations to meet this additional parking demand is therefore an integral part of Phase 1.
+To avoid displacing other users or diverting riders from using the BART system to travel to and from Santa Clara

+County, VTA proposes to financially support BART in the expansion of parking in the core system by the number of spaces necessary to meet the demand generated by Phase 1.

-The environmental impacts associated with additional core system parking demand need to be addressed although the additional parking would be provided consistent with BART's access management and improvement program.
-Because the actual demand for individual core station parking associated with either the BEP or SVRTP alternative is difficult to determine accurately at this early phase of project development, and specific parking expansion investment decisions would be premature, further studies would be undertaken to determine individual station parking requirements and possible facility improvements.
-Targeted, station project-level environmental studies would be completed to identify and mitigate, if warranted, any impacts associated with parking expansion.
+The environmental impacts associated with core system parking expansion must be addressed, although the additional parking would be provided consistent with BART's access management and improvement program.
+Because the actual demand for individual core station parking associated with Phase 1 is difficult to determine accurately at this early stage of development, and because it would be premature to make specific parking expansion investment decisions at this time, further studies would be undertaken to determine individual station parking requirements and possible facility improvements.
+Targeted, project-level environmental studies would be completed for each station to identify and mitigate, if warranted, any impacts associated with parking expansion.

-At this time, therefore, a programmatic approach has been used to address the environmental impacts from core system parking expansion.
-Subsequent project-specific documentation will be required to meet NEPA and CEQA requirements.
+Therefore, a programmatic approach has been used to address the environmental impacts from core system parking expansion.
+Subsequent project-specific documentation will be performed to meet the California Environmental Quality Act (CEQA) requirements for those future individual projects.

-8.2 BART STATION PARKING POLICY
+5.2 BART STATION PARKING POLICY

 In response to parking capacity constraints, the BART Board adopted the Access Management and Improvement Policy Framework in May 2000.
-The framework recognizes that parking is a component of a larger access issue involving multiple modes.
-Among other things, the framework includes a goal to "manage access programs and parking access in an efficient, productive, and environmentally sensitive and equitable manner" with the specific strategy of "offer(ing) riders new parking choices pursuant to their willingness to pay."
-Subsequently, in October 2000, BART released its Parking Management Toolkit: Strategies for Action in BART Station Areas.
-This report provided a step-by-step process for exploring parking issues and selecting parking management strategies.
-In addition, BART has completed a number of Station Access Plans outlining issues and recommendations for improving access by automobile and other modes.
+The framework recognizes that parking is a component of a larger access issue involving multiple travel modes.
+Among other things, the framework includes a goal to "manage access programs and parking access in an efficient, productive, and environmentally sensitive and equitable manner" with the specific strategy of "offer[ing] riders new parking choices pursuant to their willingness to pay."
+Subsequently, BART released a report that provided a step-by-step process for exploring parking issues and selecting parking management strategies.
+In addition, BART has completed a number of station access plans outlining issues and recommendations for improving access by automobile and other modes.
 BART's adopted System Expansion Policy, which is used to evaluate transit expansion proposals, also addresses the parking issue in the context of increasing alternatives to driving to stations.
 Proposed projects fare better under this policy if potential stations have quality pedestrian, bicycle, and transit accessibility.